HD Live Streaming: How to Broadcast Video in High Definition

 Factors like shared connections and streaming from a wireless network also harm your overall upload speed.
 If you are streaming at more than half of your internet connection speed, do not try to watch your own feed at the same time.
 If you do, it will quickly exceed your internet capabilities.

 For your viewers to watch your stream in HD, they need a strong download bandwidth.
-According to an FCC (Federal Communications Commission) study, 80% of broadband internet users didn’t know their own speeds.
+According to an FCC (Federal Communications Commission) study, 80% of broadband internet users didn’t know their internet speed.

 Multi-Bitrate Streaming: How it Enhances Video Quality